 WE ARE BLESSED to live in an age when field guides are having a heyday, and I confess to being a passionate consumer of them.
-I applaud presses like Princeton University and Chicago University, plus publishers of series such as the Peterson, Sibley and Kaufman guides, for investing in these essential works.
+I applaud presses like Princeton University and University of Chicago, plus publishers of series such as the Peterson, Sibley and Kaufman guides, for investing in these essential works.

 Listeners to my weekly public-radio show will know I often interview field-guide authors who help me make sense of the natural world around me (all my nature stories, including those, are here).
 Links below the last row of book-cover photos on this page will take you to interviews I’ve done with authors of some of the recommended guides.